andkov/psy564/index.md

 Final | March 31 | 1 | 20 | 20
 Total |  |  |  | **200**

-In addition, each week learners will have the opportunity to earn up to two (2) points of **extra credit**:

-- 1 point will be awared on competitive basis (e.g. only top 3 persons get the point)
-- 1 point will be awared on noncompetitive basis (e.g. all-or-nothing getting the answer correct)

 The final letter grade in the course will be based on total percent score rounded to the third decimal point as shown in the table: